Rajat-7091/1-colorChanger/README.md

-This is a simple color changing page based on DOM in javScript
+This is a JavaScript Background Color Switcher based on DOM